nuxt/content/docs/content/en/snippets.md

 ---
-title: Examples
+title: Snippets
-description: 'Learn how to implement @nuxt/content into your app with these examples.'
+description: 'Learn how to implement @nuxt/content into your app with these code snippets.'
-position: 9
+position: 12
 category: Community
 ---

-Check out these examples that can be copied directly into your application.
+Check out these code snippets that can be copied directly into your application.

 ## Usage